 Students can choose from a wide range of Design and Technology subjects:

 This course is ideal for students who want to study engineering from the designing and planning perspective.
 It provides learners with a broad introduction to the engineering sector and the types of career opportunities available.

 It is a vocational hands-on course aimed at developing core skills in making high-quality products.

 During the course, students will have the opportunity to develop traditional skills and also use modern technology practices (laser cutting, 3D printing).

 75% controlled assessment; 25% examination

-This course places an emphasis on a practical approach to designing, making and evaluating products that meet real-life needs using graphical presentation and modeling techniques.
+This course places an emphasis on a practical approach to designing, making and evaluating products that meet real-life needs using a graphical presentation and modelling techniques.

 The following areas build the basis for the Product Design course: Core Knowledge, Technical Knowledge, and Designing & Making principles

-In Year 10, a wide range of presentation and modeling techniques are taught to extend pupils’ practical skills.
-These techniques include freehand sketching, isometric drawing, 1 and 2 point perspective, orthographic drawing, form shading and textures.
+In Year 10, a wide range of presentation and modelling techniques are taught to extend pupils’ practical skills.
+These techniques include freehand sketching, isometric drawing, 1 and 2 points perspective, orthographic drawing, form shading and textures.
 Considerable time is also spent on computer graphics, CAD and 3D model making.